-Ousted Pakistani Prime Minister Nawaz Sharif returns to face trial
+Ousted Pakistani prime minister Nawaz Sharif returns to face trial

 "There is no kickback or misappropriation of the national exchequer," he added.

-The country's Supreme Court disqualified Sharif from office in July over unreported source of annual income of about US$10,000, a salary the former premier denies ever receiving.
+The Supreme Court disqualified Sharif from office in July over unreported sources of annual income of about US$10,000, a salary the former premier denies ever receiving.

-The high court also ordered the country's National Accountability Bureau (NAB) to investigate and conduct a trial over the Sharif family's wider finances, including the London properties.
+The high court also ordered the National Accountability Bureau (NAB) to investigate and conduct a trial into the Sharif family's wider finances, including the London properties.

 Sharif maintains control of the ruling Pakistan Muslim League-Nawaz (PML-N) party, which elected close ally Shahid Khaqi Abbasi as prime minister after Sharif was disqualified.